Jama-analyst/Business-Insight-360/README.md

  - Risks
  - Timeline
  - [ ] Template used is Kick-off a project Create alignment and build relationships for new project.
+**Project Charter was prepared by Tony**
- - [ ] Project Charter was prepared by Tony
+- [ ] Tony presenting the Project Charter
+- [ ]
+- I have filled data based on the information I have received e.g Project Name etc, but I still

 - **Project objective:**